Ben-Scr/RandomCS/README.md

 # RandomCS

-## Usage
-- Fast random value generation
-- Cryptographically secure random number generation
+A library providing fast, secure, and flexible random number generation utilities

 ## How to use